The Kliq: Formation and early history

 Michaels claims that the name "The Kliq" was originally coined by Lex Luger, due to the closeness of the five friends backstage, while Lex Luger had suggested that Davey Boy Smith created the name, because the five kept "clicking", referring to how often they talked.
+In a shoot interview, Scott Hall said that Bam Bam Bigelow coined the name.
 At the suggestion of Vince Russo, Michaels began referring to his fans as his "Kliq".
 Michaels wrote in his 2006 autobiography that he disliked the idea, and that it "was not a huge hit" with the fans.

 In 1995, the men's growing popularity as performers led to the group developing a heavy influence on booking — the power to schedule matches and decide match outcomes, write storylines, and largely determine the trajectory of other performers' careers.
 The group used this power to give one another preferential treatment, usually scheduling each other in heavily promoted, high-profile matches, often against one another: during the period of 1994 through 1996 particularly, Ramon had high-profile feuds with 1-2-3 Kid, Diesel, and Michaels, while Diesel and Michaels formed a championship-winning tag-team called Two Dudes with Attitudes.

 The group's perceived abuse of power led to animosity amongst other wrestlers, particularly lower-ranking members of the company.
 In one instance, performer Carl Ouellet, then performing as Jean-Pierre Lafitte, claimed that his scheduled defeat of Diesel was vetoed by Michaels, leading to a backstage confrontation between Ouellet and Michaels.
 The match between the two ended in a double-countout because Lafitte refused to be pinned by Nash.
 In retaliation, the group effectively ended Ouellet's career with the company by scheduling him to repeatedly lose low-profile matches.
 In his autobiography, Michaels admitted that "we buried him."
 Lafitte left the company soon after the incident; contrary to rumors, Michaels says that WWF Chairman Vince McMahon did not fire Lafitte.